How to Get Into a Deceased Person's Computer (Microsoft & Apple)

 Apple will validate your request and help you reset the computer's password.
 With the new logins, you will access the deceased's devices and iCloud, enabling you to view or extract their data.

-If Nothing Works, Outsource Help To A Forensic Expert
+If Nothing Works, Outsource Help to a Forensic Expert

 If you've tried all the above techniques and still can't get into the deceased person's computer, consider seeking the help of a forensic specialist.